ScilifelabDataCentre/precision-medicine-portal-frontend/README.md

 git push origin my_branch
 ```

-The code is now in my_branch in the repository, but you it does not get merged into the main branches without being reviewed as a pull request.
+The code is now in my_branch in the repository, but it does not get merged into the main branches without being reviewed as a pull request.

-### Step 3: Make a pull request
+#### Step 3: Make a pull request

 Once you're finished with your edits and they are committed and pushed to your branch, it's time to open a pull request.

-You can find full documentation on the [GitHub help website](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests), however in short:
+You can find full documentation on the [GitHub help website](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
+In short:

 - Visit the dev repository: [https://github.com/ScilifelabDataCentre/precision-medicine-portal-frontend](https://github.com/ScilifelabDataCentre/precision-medicine-portal-frontend)
 - Find the branch my_branch that you created and pushed to